alesandroLang/docker-django/README.md

 # About this image
 This image can be used as a starting point to run django applications.

 It uses [gunicorn](http://gunicorn.org/) in the latest version to serve the wsgi application.
 The container picks up the wsgi entry point based on the environment variable `DJANGO_APP`.
 Gunicorn uses the port defined by the environment variable `PORT` (default port is `8000`).
+The environment variable `GUNICORN_RELOAD` can be set to `true` to active live reload if a source file does change.
+For running gunicorn the linux user `django` will be used.

 Django is already installed within the version specified by the image.
 For example `2.0-python3` will contain the latest django version of `2.0.x`.